tanujdhiman/Post-Recommender-System/README.md

 Although machine learning (ML) is commonly used in building recommendation systems, it doesn’t mean it’s the only solution.
 There are many ways to build a recommendation system? simpler approaches, for example, we may have very few data, or we may want to build a minimal solution fast etc.

+Assume that, for simpler video recommendation,In such that case, based on videos a user has watched, we can simply suggest same authors videos or same publications videos.
+* popularity based
+* classification based
+* collaborative filtering

 ![](Recommendation-image.jpg)